greenelab/annorxiver/FIGURE_DATA_SOURCE.md

 # Figure Data Map

 ## About
-This file is designed to point users and readers to datasets that were used to generate each figure piece.
+This file is designed to point users and readers to datasets that were used to generate each panel for all figures within the [Linguistic Analysis of the bioRxiv Preprint Landscape](https://greenelab.github.io/annorxiver_manuscript) manuscript.

 Each figure heading will have a table that specifies the following information:
+- The label corresponding to a given panel, e.g., Figure 1A or Figure 2B.
-- the panel piece label
+- The image thumbnail for the particular panel in question.
-- it's corresponding dataset file
+- The corresponding dataset attached to the specific panel.
-- the name of the notebook that generated each panel piece
+- The name of the notebook that generated each panel.

 ## Quick Links to each Figure
 - [Figure One](#figure-one)